 But what kind of gift can you expect?
 Catey Hill, resident financial expert at David’s Bridal, says it’s perfectly fine guests to write out a check to you.
 She says many brides and grooms actually prefer it.
 On average the typical cash gift is around $150, she says.

 Still, though, Hill says there are some exceptions.
 “Some people don’t think that’s [giving money] a great idea,” Hill said.
 And Hill has also seen a “relaxing of the rules.”
 “Brides and grooms understand that some guests are financially-strapped,” she said.
-For instance, some guests may still be in school or keeping their head afloat in the midst of a fragile economy.
+For instance, some guests may still be in school or keeping their head afloat during a fragile economy.

 A lot of times, gift etiquette can also be regional.
 It’s not uncommon to see cash gifts at weddings in the Washington, D.C. area, while in the other parts of the country, such as the Midwest or in the southern areas of the U.S., physical gifts or registry items tend to be more common.